-Forests and trees naturally play a positive role in reducing the effects of climate change and GHG emissions by capturing $CO_2$ .
-MWCOG calculated the reduction of $CO_2$ emissions due to forest and trees in the county from 2005 to 2020.
+Forests and trees naturally play a positive role in reducing the effects of climate change and GHG emissions by capturing CO2.
+MWCOG calculated the reduction of CO2 emissions due to forest and trees in the county from 2005 to 2020.
 This data showed that including the effects of forests and trees in our GHG inventories would decrease total annual emissions by roughly 7%.
 This ultimately makes it easier for us to meet our GHG reduction goals by shrinking the gap between what we need to do and what we can do.

 As MWCOG noted that there are significant uncertainties in these estimates, the effects of forests and trees were not included in our inventory analysis or emissions forecasting.
-Though these estimates are highly uncertain, these measurements will most likely improve in accuracy over time and can be vetted by County government staff, leading to their potential inclusion toward meeting the 2030 GHG reduction goal.
+Though these estimates are highly uncertain, these measurements will most likely improve in accuracy overtime and can be vetted by County staff, leading to their potential inclusion toward meeting the 2030 GHG reduction goal.

-As a brief comparison, in 2020, our county's forest and trees removed about 350,000 MT CO2e, which is almost equivalent to the gap between the 2030 high action implementation emissions levels and the 2030 GHG reduction goal emissions levels (see Figure 14 which assumes 2020 levels of forest and tree GHG flux apply to 2030).
+As a brief comparison, our county's 2020 forest and trees annual GHG flux (including emissions and removals) totaled about 350,000 MT CO2e per year in total removals, which is roughly equivalent to the gap between the 2030 high action implementation emissions levels and the 2030 GHG reduction goal emissions levels (see Error!
+Reference source not found. - this assumes 2020 levels of forest and tree GHG flux apply to 2030).
 Though it is not certain that these land use trends will be sustained by 2030, these emissions estimates could be incorporated into our GHG inventories in the future to help close the emissions reduction gap.